bbenchoff/bbenchoff.github.io/pages/GitRez.md

 ![Mac Octocat](/images/MacOctocat.png)

-## Classic Mac GitHub Client
+## GitRez, A Classic Mac GitHub Client

 I'm building a GitHub Desktop client for Classic Mac OS, allowing vintage Mac enthusiasts to participate in modern version control without leaving their beloved System 7-9 environment.
-With my hobby of writing software that _should_ exist for the classic Mac environment, like [Nedry](https://github.com/bbenchoff/Nedry), the program everybody saw in _Jurassic Park_, and Instagram-like thing for the first digital cameras, I needed a version control system.
+With my hobby of writing software that _should_ exist for the classic Mac environment, like [Nedry](https://github.com/bbenchoff/Nedry), the program everybody saw in _Jurassic Park_, and a native client for my [Instagram-like thing for vintage digital cameras](https://640by480.com/), I need some sort of version control.

 ### Current state of the art for version control